ruangchupa/ruangchupa/README.md

-### Hi there 👋
+### Hi world 👋

-To finish first, first you have to finish!
+> To finish first, first you have to finish!

+I code iOS Development (Swift, UIKit, SwiftUI), Flutter using Dart, React Native using Javascript / Typescript.
+Love it but turns out I'm not that good so I became a manager.

 <!--
 **ruangchupa/ruangchupa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.